-The Mass Spectrometry (MS) Center includes two VG 70S instruments, a Finnigan TSQ, Micromass Q-TOF I, Micromass Quattro LC, Bruker Ultraflex MALDI TOF/TOF, Waters Quattro Premier, Micromass Q-TOF API-US, Thermo-Finnigan Element XR ICP-MS, Orbitrap Velos Pro as well as GC, LC, HPLC and other chromatographic apparatus that can be configured with the instruments.
+The Mass Spectrometry Center includes two VG 70S instruments, a Finnigan TSQ, Micromass Q-TOF I, Micromass Quattro LC, Bruker Ultraflex MALDI TOF/TOF, and other chromatographic apparatus that can be configured with the instruments.

 Bringing an idea to life is a critical step.
 Our facility, equipped with an array of equipment and qualified staff, can turn a drawing into a working assembly.

-The NMR Core Facility at the University of South Carolina is part of the Department of Chemistry and Biochemistry.
-It is the only high resolution NMR facility at USC and researchers are welcomed from throughout the university.
-We also provide services to other local universities and industrial clients.
+The NMR Core Facility is part of the Department of Chemistry and Biochemistry.
+It is the only high resolution NMR facility at UofSC and provides services to other local universities and industrial clients.

 Our Powder X-Ray Diffraction Facility comprises a Rigaku Ultima IV powder X-ray diffraction system and a Rigaku D/Max 2100 powder X-ray diffractometer.

 The Single Crystal X-Ray Diffraction Facility operates a Bruker D8 Quest diffractometer with sample operating temperatures of 90 to 300 K.

 Grant Operations for Faculty